 Caisson Shaft Sinking

-Jacked caissons can be constructed from 2.40m to 20.00m diameter and by underpinning up to 30.00m diameter.
+Jacked caissons can be constructed from 2.40m to 25.00m diameter.
 The company has the expertise to construct shafts in all types of ground conditions.

 Caisson shaft sinking is the preferred method generally for smaller diameter shafts, especially in poor ground conditions, such as saturated sands and gravels.